jamesjrnkhata/jamesjrnkhata.github.io/_pages/about.md

 Technical skills include:

-* Python, C++, C#, some experience with C and MATLAB
+* Embedded C/C++, C#, Python and MATLAB
+* Good understanding of Analogue and Digital Electronic Circuits
-* Problem solving using a variety of Analytical, Statistical and Machine Learning techniques
+* Problem solving using a variety of Analytical, Statistical and Machine Learning techniques to a very high technical standard
 * Object Oriented Programming
-* Small Embedded Systems
+* Embedded Systems
 * Proven experience in Maintenance Engineering

 Interests involve keeping up-to-date with Consumer Electronics, Physical Fitness, Automation and Innovations in Renewable Energy.